 From Gare de Bercy to Gare du Nord

 From Gare de Bercy there are a couple of options to reach Gare du Nord.
-You can choose to hop on Metro Line 6 (direction Charles de Gaulle Étoile) and go four stops to Place d’Italie, and then change onto Metro Line 5 and travel northbound (direction Bobigny Pablo Picasso) all the way to Gare du Nord.
-Alternatively, you can walk from Bercy to Gare de Lyon and the get the northbound RER (direction Orry-la-Ville–Coye) direct to Paris Nord.
+Either take Metro Line 6 (direction Charles de Gaulle Étoile) and go four stops to Place d’Italie, and then change onto Metro Line 5, direction Bobigny Pablo Picasso, to Gare du Nord.
+Alternatively, walk from Bercy to Gare de Lyon and the get the northbound RER (direction Orry-la-Ville–Coye) direct to Paris Nord.
 This is probably the faster route since the RER only stops a couple of times.

 From Gare Montparnasse to Gare du Nord

 At Gare Montparnasse you will need to walk around 700m through an underground subway to get from the main train station to the Metro at Montparnasse Bienvenue.
-It's well signposted, but bear in mind that there are some steps and you'll need to walk around 700m so you should leave extra time if you need it.
-Here's a map of Montparnasse station to give you an idea of what to expect.
+It's well signposted, but there are some steps.
+Take Metro line 4 in the direction of Porte Clignancourt.
+The entire journey should take no more than 30 mins.

 From Gare Saint Lazare to Gare du Nord